intel/llvm/sycl/doc/design/SYCL-1Pass.md

 ### Generation and dispatch to the OpenCL Kernel

 The FE will generate the OpenCL Kernel which creates the Functor object that it will call into.
-Fe then replaces the [[sycl_kernel]] function with one that dispatches to the OpenCL Kernel.
+FE then replaces the [[sycl_kernel]] function with one that dispatches to the OpenCL Kernel.
 New APIs from the SYCL Runtime Library (RTL) are needed to accomplish this task.

 ### Elimination of generation of the integration header file